 The construction of a good classifier based on a learning sample can be seen as a three step procedure.
-At first, we use the observations in the learning sample to construct different rules.
-In the second step, we need to choose the best among them.
+First, we use the observations in the learning sample to construct different rules.
+In the second step, we need to choose the best of the rules from the first step.
 This is usually done by selecting the rule with minimum estimated misclassification error.
-And at last, but not least, an honest estimate of the misclassification error of the selected procedure is required, for example to decide whether this classifier is good enough to be applied in practical situations or not.
+And last, but not least, an honest estimate of the misclassification error of the selected procedure is required, for example to decide whether this classifier is good enough to be applied in practical situations or not.
 A common problem is that only a small learning sample with a large number of possible predictors is available and all three steps have to be performed using this small learning sample.

-Two main problems arise.
+Two main problems must be resolved.
 Firstly, we need to choose an appropriate classifier out of a number of possible candidates, for example linear or tree based classifiers, neural networks, nearest neighbors or support vector machines.
 And secondly, we need to estimate the misclassification error of the selected procedure.
 It is well known that the selection of a classification rule with minimum estimated misclassification error leads to biased estimates of its performance.
 Nevertheless, different rules have to be taken into account.
 In many applications simple rules like naive Bayes, nearest neighbors or linear discriminant analysis (LDA) perform comparably to more advanced classifiers (e.g. Friedman, 1997).
 However, the individual classifiers perform well in different situations and fail under different conditions.

 One approach to solve both problems simultaneously, i.e. the method selection and error rate estimation problem, is to apply a combination of classifiers.
-Instead of selecting one single procedure, combining the competitors may improve classification rules.
-There are several approaches to the combination of different classifiers.
+In contrast to selecting one single procedure, combining the competitors may improve classification rules.
+There are several approaches to the combination of different classifiers, some classical ones are presented by Ripley (1996), pp. 65.
 A linear combination of the estimated conditional class probabilities is suggested by LeBlanc and Tibshirani (1996) and Mojirsheibani (1997), which is related to linear combinations of regression models (Breiman, 1996c; LeBlanc and Tibshirani, 1996).
 Merz (1999) uses correspondence analysis to combine the prediction of different classifiers.
 Majority voting of the predictions of the different classifiers is introduced by Mojirsheibani (1999).

-A combination of LDA and classification trees via bagging was introduced by Hothorn and Lausen (2003b) and generalized to the combination of arbitrary classifiers by Hothorn and Lausen (2003a).
-The basic idea is to add the outcome of arbitrary classifiers (linear discriminant variables, predicted conditional class probabilities or predicted classes), which were trained using the out-of-bag observations only, to the set of original predictors for bagging of classification trees (Breiman, 1996a, 1998).
+A combination of LDA and classification trees via bagging was introduced by Hothorn and Lausen (2003b) and generalized to the combination of arbitrary classifiers by Hothorn (2003) and Hothorn and Lausen (2003a).
+The basic idea is to add the outcome of arbitrary classifiers (linear discriminant variables, predicted conditional class probabilities or predicted classes), which were trained using only the out-of-bag observations, to the set of original predictors for bagging of classification trees (Breiman, 1996a, 1998).

-In this paper we will show how the bagging procedure in the ipred package (Peters et al., 2002) can be used to combine different classifiers.
+In this paper we will show how the bagging procedure in the ipred package (Peters, Hothorn, and Lausen, 2002) can be used for both standard bagging as well as for combining different classifiers.
 Furthermore, some preliminary results of benchmark experiments on combined predictors for regression problems are given.

-2 Bundling: Combining Arbitrary Classifiers
+2 Bundling: Combining arbitrary classifiers